-His first stop Bombay.
+His first stop was Bombay.
 The journey was recorded by an Artist Sydney Prior Hall and an established Journalist William Howard Russell who kept a journal of the trip.

 Shortly after the Prince Returned to England by mid-1876 the gifts were put on display at the Indian Museum in South Kensington London, which then later became the V&A Museum.

 The British Crown Rule of India started in 1858 and was termed the British Raj.
-The British Raj was made up of Queen Victoria as the monarch of that time, British India Government and the Viceroy and the India Office in London.
+The British Raj was made up of Queen Victoria as the monarch of that time, British India Government and the Viceroy, and the India Office in London.
 Prior to 1858-57, the British Royal Charter had been given to the East India Company to trade, by Elizabeth the 1st in the early 1600s.

 In 1958 2/3 of the Subcontinent was ruled by the British Raj.
 Many cultures, languages, and religions make up India.
 British Rule ended when the Partition of India happened, in August 1947.
 Independence was then gained, but at a cost that India was then split into two countries India and Pakistan.
 The Hindu faith, Sikhism, and the Muslim faith encountered turmoil, fatalities, trauma, loss upheaval separation when partition happened.